Hillary Clinton jabs Trump in first major post-election speech

 Without mentioning President Donald Trump by name, Clinton faulted the Republican presidential administration repeatedly, including calling its representation of women in top jobs “the lowest in a generation.”

+“Too many women have had a lifetime of practice taking this kind of indignity in stride,” Clinton said.

+“I mean, it’s not like I didn’t know all the nasty things they were saying about me.
+I thought some of them were kind of creative,” she said.
+“But you just have to keep going.”

-She declared herself appalled at a much-circulated photo showing an all-male group of Republican lawmakers last month negotiating women’s coverage in health care legislation, noting a social-media parody of it that showed an all-dog panel deciding on feline care.
+Clinton declared herself appalled at a much-circulated photo showing an all-male group of Republican lawmakers last month negotiating women’s coverage in health care legislation, noting a social-media parody of it that showed an all-dog panel deciding on feline care.

 Last week’s failure of the GOP health care bill, Clinton told a cheering, applauding crowd, was “a victory for all Americans.”